If there was only one single piece of advice we could give you for building and launching your new website, it would be this:

 With more and more people using smartphones and tablet devices such as the iPad to get online, it’s more important than ever to make sure that our websites display properly on these devices.

-If you don’t happen to have a draw full of different smartphones, computers and tablets at hand, you can always use a tool like Screenify to test how your site functions at different screen resolutions.
+If you don’t happen to have a drawer full of different smartphones, computers and tablets at hand, you can always use an online tool to test how your site functions at different screen resolutions.

 So, no matter which device or browser you’re using, you’ve found that your website looks awesome and works exactly the way you’d expect it to.
 You’ve spent so much time with this site and now you know it like the back of your hand.